Report: Kushner’s Meetings With Chinese Officials Raised Red Flags

 The New Yorker reports that China has been courting Jared Kushner aggressively since President Trump’s election, and that the real-estate scion’s intimate meetings with top Chinese officials have made some U.S. officials uncomfortable.

-Kushner met with Cui Tianka, the Chinese ambassador to the U.S., in New York after Trump’s victory, and then multiple times at the White House after the president’s term began.
+Kushner met with Cui Tiankai, the Chinese ambassador to the U.S., in New York after Trump’s victory, and then multiple times at the White House after the president’s term began.

-Some of those encounters included disgraced ex-National Security Adviser Michael Flynn; on at least one occasion, Kushner and Cui met alone.
+Some of those encounters included disgraced ex–national security adviser Michael Flynn; on at least one occasion, Kushner and Cui met alone.
 This was a major departure from previous administrations’ protocol, which consisted of large gatherings that included China experts on the U.S. side.

 Kushner’s encounters with Cui, the article reports, “made some people in the U.S. government uncomfortable.”
 They feared that China might have been using Kushner’s access to Trump to sway U.S. policy.
 (Kushner was instrumental in convincing Trump to stick with America’s “One China” policy near the beginning of his term.)